 Medical deputizing explained

-National Home Doctor Service is the largest network of home visiting Doctors in Canada.
+National Home Doctor is the largest network of home visiting Doctors in Canada.
 The service we provide is also known in medical circles as a "Medical Deputizing Service".
 The term reflects the idea that Doctors working in the after hours are 'deputizing' for daytime Family Practitioners.

 Complementing Family Practice

 Medical Deputizing Services provide urgent after hours primary health care to patients at home and in aged care facilities, on behalf of the patient’s regular Family Doctor.
 This ensures that patients have 24 hour access to quality primary care, even when their doctor is unavailable.

 Working as a complementary service to Family Practice, we ensure continuity of care for patients.
 Our Doctors send a patient report through to the patient’s regular doctor so they are kept informed of the home visit.
 Our service encourages all patients to maintain a strong relationship with a family doctor, recognizing that this is critical for lifelong health.
 To read more about why it’s important to have your own Family Doctor, click here.